A leaping fish

 More like this

-Fire is a symbol of cleansing and purification.
+Water is a symbol of purity, fertility, life, motion, renewal, and transformation.
 Although the elements are significant across many cultures, in the Upanishad, an ancient scripture from Hinduism, it refers to the elements being used for spiritual growth.

 “From Atman (your inner self) did space come into being;